 The National Institute of Transparency, Access to Information and Personal Data Protection (INAI) is entitled to declare neither damages nor compensations in favour of any individuals.
-Therefore, the breach of any PII law does not automatically grant monetary damages or compensation to any PII owner.
+Therefore the breach of any PII law does not automatically grant monetary damages or compensations to any PII owner.

 It is important to mention that, under Mexican legislation, damages must be claimed and proven through a civil law action.
-Also, injury to feelings can be claimed as moral damage, but moral damages must also be claimed through a civil action before Mexican civil courts.
-This means that any PII owner has to prosecute first an administrative action before the INAI to prove the breach of the law, and after obtaining a final decision declaring the administrative infringement to initiate an independent civil law action, before civil courts to collect any damages, or loses, or to claim any compensation derived from any moral damage.
+In addition, injury to feelings can also be claimed as moral damage, but moral damages must also be claimed through a civil action before Mexican civil courts.
+This means that any PII owner has to prosecute first an administrative action before the INAI in order to prove the breach of the law, and after obtaining a final decision declaring the administrative infringement, to initiate an independent civil law action, before civil courts, in order to collect any damages, or loses, or to claim any compensation derived from any moral damage.